 DIFFERENCE BETWEEN GARRETT-EVANGELICAL CERTIFICATES AND UMC CERTIFICATIONS

-Garrett-Evangelical provides certificates in Child Advocacy, Christian Education, Evangelism and Church Planting, Music Ministry, and Spiritual Formation and Direction.
+Garrett-Evangelical provides certificates in Child Advocacy, Christian Education, Evangelism and Church Planting, and Spiritual Formation and Direction.
 Garrett-Evangelical grants certificates to students who complete the courses indicated in each certificate program including those who complete the UMC Professional Certification track of courses as an option within certain certificates.
 Receiving the certificate from Garrett-Evangelical does not mean you have received a UMC professional certification.
 See below to learn more about the UMC Professional Certification process with the General Board of Higher Education and Ministry and your Board of Ordained Ministry.
 (Back To Top)

 Each Garrett-Evangelical certificate requires completion of at least five courses in a particular area of study.
 The certificate is awarded by the seminary in recognition of successful completion of that course work.

-Those completing the courses required for UMC Professional Certification in Christian Education, Evangelism and Church Planting, and Music Ministry are also granted a certificate of completion by Garrett-Evangelical Theological Seminary.
+Those completing the courses required for UMC Professional Certification in Christian Education and Evangelism and Church Planting are also granted a certificate of completion by Garrett-Evangelical Theological Seminary.
 However, a UMC professional certification is granted by the Board of Ordained Ministry of an annual conference and not the seminary.
 Such certification is given in recognition that a person has been called, made a commitment to serve, and has fulfilled the required standards of academic training, experience, and continuing study to serve with excellence in an area of specialized ministry.
 In short, our coursework fulfills the academic requirements for professional certification.
 There are additional requirements including “two years of leadership” in your field.
 The process and requirements for UMC Professional Certification are outlined in the section below on UMC certifications and on the GBHEM website.

 ADMISSIONS AND APPLICATION REQUIREMENTS

-To enroll in the certificates in Child Advocacy, Christian Education, Evangelism and Church Planting, and Music Ministry or in the UMC Professional Certification tracks (including the UMC Professional Certification in Spiritual Formation), you need to have completed a bachelor’s degree in any subject area.
+To enroll in the certificates in Child Advocacy, Christian Education, and Evangelism and Church Planting or in the UMC Professional Certification tracks (including the UMC Professional Certification in Spiritual Formation), you need to have completed a bachelor’s degree in any subject area.
 You will need to fill out an online application, submit your bachelor’s degree transcripts, and your resume.
 You will use the same application to apply for the Certificate in Spiritual Formation and Direction; however, this certificate program requires you to have completed a bachelor of arts degree in religious studies or theological studies or have a master of arts in theological studies.
 Along with the application, you will need to submit your bachelor’s or master’s degree transcripts and a resume.
 You do not need letters of reference for any of these programs.
 (Back To Top)